Test Driven Development (TDD) is a process for writing software that provably satisfies the software requirements. The process works like this:

 When you dig into TDD you’re going to find a bunch of options for test frameworks.
 Let me save you some time: Which one you pick matters less than how simple your test suite is.
 Some of the fancier ones (Mocha, Jasmine) tend to encourage users to produce overly-complicated tests, but if you follow the advice in this article, almost any framework will suffice.

-If you want to encourage the developers on your team to keep your tests simple, check out “Why I Use Tape Instead of Mocha and So Should You”.
+If you want to encourage the developers on your team to keep your tests simple, check out “Rethinking Unit Test Assertions”.

 In fact, if you’re not testing a large app, a simple vanilla-js test suite is probably fine:

 For this article, we’ll use Tape in the examples, because it’s very simple.
+Update: Check out “Rethinking Unit Test Assertions” for even simpler tests.
 I based the example above on it, so the usage should look familiar.

 TDD the RITE Way